Day of action against abuse of power on November 27, 2025

 Clara Quandel, Florian Stürmer, Isabel Vonessen Wilson

 The one-hour format invites you to a participatory exchange based on the World Café method.
-In ten discussion rooms, accompanied by tandems of lecturers, members of the Executive Board and students, issues relating to power, responsibility and collaboration are discussed.
+In ten discussion rooms, accompanied by tandems of teachers, members of the Executive Board and students, issues relating to power, responsibility and collaboration are discussed.
 The results are visibly documented and serve as impulses for further university-wide debates.

 Antonis Adamopoulos